Juilliard String Quartet: 21st century: 1997–present

 In 2005, the quartet performed in Madrid for Queen Sofía of Spain on the set of Stradivarius Palatinos instruments owned by the Royal Palace of Madrid.
 In 2009, Nick Eanet replaced Smirnoff as first violinist.
-He left the group in 2010 for health reasons and was replaced by Joseph Lin.
+He left the group in 2010 for health reasons and was replaced by Joseph Lin of the Formosa Quartet.

 In 2013, Roger Tapping replaced Rhodes as violist.
-In 2015, the quartet released an app for Apple's iOS called "Juilliard String Quartet – An Exploration of Schubert’s Death and the Maiden".
+In 2015, the quartet released an app for Apple's iOS called "Juilliard String Quartet – An Exploration of Schubert's Death and the Maiden".
 Ulysses Arts issued the recording separately.
-The London-based app developer Touchpress and the Juilliard School co-produced the app, which features the quartet in a performance of Franz Schubert’s String Quartet No. 14 in D minor ("Death and the Maiden").
-A year later, Astrid Schween replaced Krosnick as cellist, becoming the quartet's first female member.
+The London-based app developer Touchpress and the Juilliard School co-produced the app, which features the quartet in a performance of Franz Schubert's String Quartet No. 14 in D minor ("Death and the Maiden").
+In 2016, Astrid Schween replaced Krosnick as cellist, becoming the quartet's first female member.
 Areta Zhulla then replaced Lin as first violinist.
 After Tapping's death in 2022, Molly Carr became the quartet's new violist.